-The Roza Howard Road Property is south of Howard Road just west of the Middle River in the Delta Zone.
-The conservation easement will cover the existing agricultural lands which are actively farmed to serve as mitigation for prior development impacts under the SJMSCP to row and field crop habitat for the betterment of species covered under the SJMSCP.
+The DA Strecker Property is in the Delta Zone on Upper Roberts Island along to the San Joaquin River on the eastern side of the property just west of the City of Lathrop.
+The conservation easement will cover the existing agricultural lands that will continue to be farmed and include various enhancements to serve as mitigation for prior development impacts under the SJMSCP to row and field crop habitat for the betterment of species covered under the SJMSCP.

-The Preserve Management Plan (PMP) (attachment 3) drafted by ICF reflect the existing Preserve Management Plans (PMP) of the row ad field crop preserves in the Central Zone for economy of scale for species under the SJMSCP.
-Currently, there are no enhancements planned to the landscape but any additional future enhancements planned on the property not displayed in Table 1 would be brought back as a supplemental PMP in the future to be completed in cooperation with the land owner.
+The draft PMP (attachment 3) drafted by ICF reflect the existing Preserve Management Plans of the row and field crop preserves in the Delta Zone for economy of scale for species under the SJMSCP.
+Currently, there are some enhancements planned to the landscape but any additional future enhancements planned on the property not displayed in Table 1 would be brought back as a supplemental PMP in the future to be completed in cooperation with the land owner.
 The land owners display very good stewardship practices and there are very little invasive species within the fields on premises.